Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Following the convolutional layer, a 1-dimensional max pooling operation was applied, reducing the dimensionality of the data.
 After the max pooling, the network architecture includes a flattening step, transforming the pooled feature maps into a single, linear vector.
 This flattened vector was then fed into two additional hidden layers, comprising 64 and 32 neurons, each employing the ReLU activation function to further process and refine the features extracted from the input data.
-For hyperparameter tuning the CNN, the KerasTuner @omalley2019kerastuner with the Hyperband algorithm, was utilized.
+The KerasTuner @omalley2019kerastuner, with the Hyperband algorithm, was utilized for hyperparameter tuning the CNN.
-Optimization took place with respect to the validation accuracy by exploring various configurations for the number of filters, size of the filters, the number of neurons in each layer, and the activation function used.
+Optimization took place with respect to the validation accuracy by exploring various configurations for the number of filters, the size of the filters, the number of neurons in each layer, and the activation function used.
 For the convolutional layer, the number of filters could range from 1 to 50, with filter sizes between 2 and 4.
 Optimization for the feedforward neural net part was similar to @approach-ffnn.
 For the first dense layer, the number of neurons could range from 1 to 100, for the second dense layer, the range was from 1 to 50 neurons, both with a step size of 5.
 The activation functions tested were rectified linear unit (ReLU), sigmoid, and tanh.
 The choice of the ReLU activation function was based on its performance, which yielded higher accuracy with the KerasTuner.
-The final number of filters, their size and the number of neurons for each layer were determined through a combination of using the KerasTuner and manual trial and error.
+The final number of filters, their size, and the number of neurons for each layer were determined using a combination of the KerasTuner and manual trial and error.
 The output layer consists of a single neuron utilizing a sigmoid activation function.
 This setup is particularly suited for binary classification tasks, as it produces an output in the range of 0 to 1, indicative of the class membership of the input data.
-See @cnn-architecture-diagram for an overview of the models architecture.
+See @cnn-architecture-diagram for an overview of the model's architecture.

 #figure(
   raw-render(